 Students who wish to receive a passing grade rather than a quality grade have one option open to them: Pass/Fail (P/F).
 Students considering P/F grading should consult with their College adviser early in the quarter because this option is subject to conditions and restrictions.
 Whether a course with a grade of P can be counted toward a student's degree depends on how it is to be used in the student's program.
 All general education courses must be taken for quality grades and most courses satisfying requirements in the major must be taken for quality grades.
 However, some majors permit a limited number of P marks.
-For P/F grading, the student and instructor reach an informal agreement, at the discretion of the instructor submits a grade for the course; no action is required by the student's adviser.
+For P/F grading, the student and instructor reach an informal agreement, at the discretion of the instructor and according to departmental policy, before the instructor submits a grade for the course; no action is required by the student's adviser.